Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Risk-averse contextual optimization and examples

-The objective function in (\ref{eqn:coherent_rm}) can be evaluated by the joint distribution $P$.
-However, it is still difficult to solve this problem since there is a supremum problem over $\widetilde{\mathcal{M}}$.
-Two exceptions are the mean-upper-semideviation with order $p=1$ and spectral risk measures (SRM), which is comonotomic additive and subsumes a number of important risk measures including Wang’s proportional Hazard transform and Gini’s risk measure.
+The objective function in Example \ref{example:coherent} can be evaluated by the joint distribution $P$.
+However, it is difficult to solve this problem since there is a supremum problem over $\widetilde{\mathcal{M}}$.
+Two exceptions are the mean-upper-semideviation with order $p=1$ and spectral risk measures (SRM), which subsumes a number of important risk measures including Wang’s proportional Hazard transform and Gini’s risk measure.